Guest rooms are one thing that I can confidently say that I have expertise. I ran a bed & breakfast for thirteen years.

 1.)
-Guest Bedroom’s need Soft, Clean Bedding
+Guest Bedroom’s need Soft, Clean Sheets and Bedding

 The beauty of white bedding is that no matter how dirty it gets, red wine, chocolate, etc. you can bleach it back to white.

 I like to use a white coverlet because it can also be washed fairly easily vs. a bulky bed spread.
 It can also pair with almost any style bedroom.
 This may sound boring at first, but you can layer in lots of color and texture in other ways.
 You can add colorful throw blankets and accent pillows.

 My favorite places to get white coverlets on a budget are the Company Store or Wayfair.
 I only buy 100% cotton because it washes best (or linen).
 My favorite place for sheets is Tuesday Morning because you can get name brand, high thread-count sheets without the high price tag.

 If you love linen sheets, read this to see where to find the best linen sheets without breaking the bank.
 It’s also a good idea to provide extra blankets and extra pillows.

 2.) make sure guest rooms have Empty Surfaces or a Luggage Rack

 In order to have a welcoming guest room you want your guest to have a good place for a suitcase and stuff.
 If you have a dresser that can withstand having luggage on top, that’s fine as long as it’s cleared off and has enough room for a suitcase.
 You can also use a luggage rack like this one on Amazon.